Thakor-Yashpal/mess-sent-bot/README.md

 # how to use this code on whatsapp

-o use this code to send messages on WhatsApp, you will need to use the WhatsApp API or a third-party library that allows you to interact with the WhatsApp messaging platform.
+ use this code to send messages on WhatsApp, you will need to use the WhatsApp API or a third-party library that allows you to interact with the WhatsApp messaging platform.

 Using the WhatsApp API or a third-party library will require you to have some technical knowledge and set up a few things before you can start using the code.
 Here are the general steps you would need to follow: